Articles on Talmidaism Theology

 When slaughtered, the deaths of animals have to be quick and painless, causing as little distress to the animals as possible.
 Typically, the Jewish method of slaughter renders an animal unconscious within less than 2 seconds.
 All blood has to be completely drained from the body.
 The sciatic nerve and its adjoining blood vessels also may not be eaten.
 A certain type of fat which surrounds the vital organs and the liver, may not be eaten.
 And lastly, one cannot eat animals that died of natural causes (Deut.
 14:21) or that were killed by other animals; such meat is called treyf.

 Mammals: Only mammals that both chew the cud and have a split (‘cloven’) hoof can be eaten (Lev 11:3, Deut 14:6).
-Taxonomically, they are the herbivorous even-toed ungulates within the laurasiathere group .
+Taxonomically, these are the herbivorous even-toed ungulates within the laurasiathere group .
 This would include cattle and related species (bison, buffalo, wildebeest, wild oxen), sheep / goats and related species (ibex, chamois, mountain goats, wild sheep), deer and related species (muntjacs, chevrotains), antelope and related species (Saiga), giraffe and related species (okapi).
+In practice, the fact that animals consumed for their meat tended to be those restricted for sacrifices (cattle, sheep and goats), further restricted the species of animal eaten.

 Of the herbivorous animals, those that are not included are the camels and related species (llamas, alpacas), and pigs and related species (warthogs, peccaries).
 All other mammals are forbidden – carnivores most notably.
 Torah itself specifically lists forbidden mammals as bats, hyraxes, rabbits, pigs and camels.
 Herbivorous mammals such as hippos and horses are forbidden too.

-While some mammals are forbidden to eat, it is not forbidden to have contact with them.
+While some mammals are forbidden to eat, it is not forbidden to have contact with them while they are alive.
 So, while donkeys, horses, dogs, cats, camels etc are all non-kosher, it is not forbidden to keep them as pets or as work animals.
+We simply wash our hands before consuming any food.

 Fish: only sea-going creatures that have both fins and scales are acceptable.
 What are not acceptable are sharks, rays, sea-going mammals, molluscs, crabs and lobsters.